 Cevapi is a mild-tasting sausage that usually has a garlicky flavor with a slightly spicy, smoky undertone thanks to the addition of paprika.
-Its texture is fine compared to Italian sausage and the absence of sausage casings results in an easy to chew meat.
+It has a fine texture compared to Italian sausage and the absence of sausage casings makes it easy to chew.

 What does ajvar taste like?

-Ajvar is a condiment that ranges from mild through to hot and spicy and is commonly served with cevapi.
+Ajvar is a condiment that ranges from mild through to hot and spicy and goes best with cevapi.